5T33Z0/OC-Little-Translated/I_Windows/Accessing_ESP_Windows.md

 # Accessing ESP Partition from within Windows

-In cases where you can no longer access your EFI folder from within macOS for whatever reason – because you were too lazy to store a backup of your working EFI folder on a FAT32 formatted USB stick *before* messing up your config so now you can't get into macOS any more – there is an easy method to access it via Windows.

-Usually, mounting the ESP Partition under Windows is a major pain in the ass.
+In cases where you can no longer access your EFI folder from within macOS for whatever reason, there is an easy method to access it from within Windows.
+Usually, mounting the ESP Partition under Windows is a pain in the ass.
 With OCAT however, it's super easy.

 ## Instructions